 The Quadrantid meteor shower peaks on the night spanning January 3rd and 4th.
 Skywatchers who brave the cold might spot up to 40 meteors per hour.
 [Read more…]

 The mid-December night sky hosts the lovely Geminid meteor shower.
 The shower peaks on the night of December 13th to the 14th.

 This shower is the result of Earth’s annual passage through the dust trails left by Comet Tempel-Tuttle, which returns to the inner solar system every 33 years.
 [Read more…]

-An interesting meteor shower peaks on the night of October 21st to the 22nd.
+After midnight, look to the east, where the constellation Orion is rising.
 Every few minutes you may spy a tiny remnant of Halley’s Comet burning up high in the atmosphere.
-This is the Orionid meteor shower.
 [Read more…]